25 Superhero Movies That Are Worse Than Batman and Robin

 Blade: Trinity (2004)

 Before X-Men: The Last Stand and Spider-Man 3, folks got their first glance at a disappointing three-quel from Marvel with Blade: Trinity.
 Like a number of Part Threes, Trinity biggest problem ranges from trying to be bigger and grander than the other two Blade movies and it ends up just being louder, messier, and more obnoxious.
-Not to mention, it tries to be the campiest of the Blade movies that somehow mangers to be more awkward and unfitting than even what Joel Schumacher and WB did with B&R. This ended up being the first of the failed trilogy of superhero movies that somehow managed to star Ryan Reynolds.
+Not to mention, it tries to be the campiest of the Blade movies that somehow mangers to be more awkward and unfitting than even what Joel Schumacher and WB did with B&R. This ended up being the first of the failed superhero movies that somehow managed to star Ryan Reynolds.
 Boy, was he in for a rough one!

 Elektra (2005)